Which city is cheaper, Almeria or Lisbon?

 Almeria is a very family-friendly place to visit.
 The area has many beautiful beaches as well as waterparks, amusement parks, and fun activities like sailing and water sports.
 There's also a very impressive fort that the kids will enjoy exploring.

-With fun activities for couples, both Lisbon and Almeria make for a good place to visit.
+With fun activities for couples, both Lisbon and Almeria make for a superb place to visit.

 Couples visit Almeria frequently as it offers plenty of romantic activities.
 Nature lovers and beach enthusiasts will find this to be the perfect romantic getaway.
 There are many outdoor activities and places to immerse yourself in nature.
 A highlight of a trip is a visit to Crystal Cave.

-A large number of backpackers visit Lisbon, as it is a very popular city for budget travelers.
+Lisbon is a very popular city to visit for backpackers.
 Hostels are abundant, and you'll have no trouble finding other backpackers to hang out with.
 Many hostels even organize activities and group meals for travelers.
+Prices are also reasonable for a large and vibrant city.

-Visitors in Lisbon can get around quickly with the extensive public transit system.
+Lisbon has a world-class public transit network to take passengers everywhere in the city.
 The metro has four lines that go around the city.
 There are also trams, buses, and the funiculars.

-You'll find some public transit in Almeria, but it may not be enough to take you everywhere.
+While Almeria offers some public transit options, it might not be your first choice.
 There are a number of bus lines that run through Almeria city and to Cabo de Gata.

-It's very easy to get around on foot in Lisbon.
+Getting around Lisbon on foot is easy.
 There are many walkable areas that aren't too hilly like Baixa, a stretch along the Tagus River, and Belém.

-Almeria is generally not very walkable.
+Almeria is generally not a very walkable city.
 While there are many beautiful walks in the area, if you want to truly explore, you'll likely want to have access to a car.

 Visitors can find plenty of fun things to do in both Lisbon and Almeria.
-With generally more activities and things to do, visitors tend to spend more time in Lisbon than Almeria.
+With generally more activities and things to do, visitors tend to spend more time in Lisbon than in Almeria.
+Usually, 3-7 days is a good amount of time for Lisbon, and 1-3 days is enough time in Almeria.

 Because Lisbon is a large city, there are a variety of ways to spend your time.
 Most visitors spend time around the old town while in the area.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.